-During your work term, program faculty, the co-op coordinators and your employer/supervisor will evaluate your work term.
+During your work term, program faculty, the co-op coordinators and your employer/supervisor will evaluate you.
 Based on this evaluation, a grade of CR (credit) or NCR (no credit) will be recorded on your transcript.

-We will use three methods of evaluation during each work term:
+We will use three methods of evaluation during each term:

 The site visit meeting provides you, your supervisor, and the Business Development Coordinator an opportunity to discuss how the work term is progressing so far.
 Typically, the Business Development Coordinator meets with you and your supervisor individually for about 20-30 minutes.
 The goal is to make sure that your term is going well, the role you're in is what was expected, and that you have all the support you need to succeed.